Quick Comparison: Kratom vs. Acetominophen

 The benefits of acetaminophen (Tylenol) and kratom overlap when it comes to treating pain, but there are still considerable differences you should be aware of.
 Kratom and Tylenol can diverge quite a lot in possible side effects, potential risks, dosage, addiction potential, and medicinal properties.

 Tylenol can be effective in the treatment of mild pain.
 It’s also less likely to cause adverse digestive reactions than non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen, which are used for the same purpose.

 However, using Tylenol for pain management can be dangerous, especially when dealing with chronic conditions, as it can cause acute liver damage in high doses .

-Kratom is rich in plant-based alkaloids, a large group of chemicals with potent pharmacologic effects, and are comparable to opioids for their analgesic qualities.
+Kratom is rich in plant-based alkaloids, a large group of chemicals with potent pharmacologic effects, and is comparable to opioids for its analgesic qualities.

 Few studies confirm this, but kratom has a long track record of use for pain management.